Planning Your Electric Fleet

 • Do you need third-party access for contractors or similar?

-EV charger simulation with AC chargers
+Ampcontrol EV charger simulation with AC EV charger types

 AC charging for 100 vehicles

-EV charging simulation with DC charge points
+Ampcontrol EV charging simulation with DC charge points

 DC charging for 100 vehicles

 If you operate larger vehicles, such as semi-trucks or transit buses, then you must install DC fast chargers (DCFC).
-While there is a buzz around these types of chargers in the press as they are big and offer a high power output, there are significant downsides such as high installation costs, expensive O&M, and high power demand to establish a grid connection.
+While there is a buzz around these different types of EV chargers in the press as they are big and offer a high power output, there are significant downsides such as high installation costs, expensive O&M, and high power demand to establish a grid connection.

 DCFC with main cabinet and with single dispenser

 Selecting your charger brand is at least as important as selecting your EV brand.
 The decision is more theoretical and can be more complex.
 Your decision is not only based on purchase price.
 Instead, you evaluate total cost of ownership of the charger, support options, warranty, grant options, and technical feasibility.
+Considering different types of EV charging stations is vital to ensure compatibility with your fleet's needs, and potential growth.

 The most common challenges we’ve seen amongst our sites include the following.